Rule Processing of HID++ Notifications

 Modifiers conditions take either a string or a sequence of strings, which can only be Shift, Control, Alt, and Super.
 Modifiers conditions are true if their argument is the current keyboard modifiers.

-Process conditions are true if the process for the focused input window or the window’s Window manager class or instance name starts with their string argument.
-MouseProcess conditions are true if the process for the window under the mouse or the window’s Window manager class or instance name starts with their string argument.
+MouseProcess conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.

 Device conditions are true if a particular device originated the notification.
 Active conditions are true if a particular device is active.
 Device and Active conditions take one argument, which is the serial number or unit ID of a device, as shown in Solaar's detail pane.
 Some older devices do not have a useful serial number or unit ID and so cannot be tested for by these conditions.

-`Host’ conditions are true if the computers hostname starts with the condition’s argument.
+Host conditions are true if the computers hostname starts with the condition's argument.

 Setting conditions check the value of a Solaar setting on a device.
-Setting conditions take three or four arguments, depending on the setting: the Serial number or Unit ID of a device, as shown in Solaar’s detail pane, or null for the device that initiated rule processing; the internal name of a setting (which can be found from solaar config <device>); one or two arguments for the setting.
+Setting conditions take three or four arguments, depending on the setting: the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; the internal name of a setting (which can be found from solaar config \<device>); one or two arguments for the setting.
 For settings that use keys or buttons as an argument the Logtech name can be used as shown in the Solaar main window for these settings, or the numeric value for the key or button.
 For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
 For settings that need one of a set of names as an argument the name can be used or its internal integer value, as used in the Solaar config file.

 Setting conditions check device settings of devices, provided the device is on-line.
-The first arguments to the condition are the Serial number or Unit ID of a device, as shown in Solaar’s detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config <device>).
+The first arguments to the condition are the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config \<device>).
 Most simple settings take one extra argument, the value to check the setting value against.
 Range setting can also take two arguments, which form an inclusive range to check against.
 Other settings take two arguments, a key indicating which sub-setting to check and the value to check it against.
 For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
-For boolean settings ‘~’ can be used to toggle the setting.
+For boolean settings '~' can be used to toggle the setting.

-Test and TestBytes conditions are true if their test evaluates to true on the feature, report, and data of the current notification.
+Test and TestBytes conditions are true if their test evaluates to true on the feature, report and data of the current notification.
 TestBytes conditions can return a number instead of a boolean.

 TestBytes conditions consist of a sequence of three or four integers and use the first two to select bytes of the notification data.
 Writing this kind of test condition is not trivial.
-Three-element TestBytes conditions are true if the selected bytes bit-wise anded with its third element is non-zero.
-The value of these test conditions is the result of the and.
+Three-element TestBytes conditions are true if the selected bytes bit-wise AND with its third element is non-zero.
+The value of these test conditions is the result of the AND.
 Four-element TestBytes conditions are true if the selected bytes form a signed integer between the third and fourth elements.
 The value of these conditions is the signed value of the selected bytes if that is non-zero otherwise True.

 Test conditions are mnemonic shorthands for meaningful feature, report, and data combinations in notifications.
 A crown_right test is the rotation amount of a CROWN right rotation notification.
 A crown_left test is the rotation amount of a CROWN left rotation notification.
 A crown_right_ratchet test is the ratchet amount of a CROWN right ratchet rotation notification.
 A crown_left_ratchet test is the ratchet amount of a CROWN left ratchet rotation notification.
 A crown_tap test is true for a CROWN tap notification.
 A crown_start_press test is true for the start of a CROWN press notification.
 A crown_stop_press test is true for the end of a CROWN press notification.
 A crown_pressed test is true for a CROWN notification with the Crown pressed.
 A thumb_wheel_up test is the rotation amount of a THUMB WHEEL upward rotation notification.
 A thumb_wheel_down test is the rotation amount of a THUMB WHEEL downward rotation notification. lowres_wheel_up, lowres_wheel_down, hires_wheel_up, hires_wheel_down are the same but for LOWRES WHEEL and HIRES WHEEL.
 True and False tests return True and False, respectively.